 Limited Licence

 Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on your ingoing contribution

 1 year 33% of the ingoing contribution

 2 years 66% of the ingoing contribution

-100% of the ingoing contribution 100% of the ingoing contribution 100% of the ingoing contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worked ou on a daily basis.
+3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
 The maximum (or capped) exit fee is 100% of the ingoing contribution for a period equal to or longer than 3 years of residence.
 The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
-Flexible Payment Contract There is no exit fee under this contract option. • \$3,000 for Con unit dministration Fee being: tract Options 1, 2, 3, and 4; Flexible Payment Contract ed) exit fee is 100% of esidence. : an amount equal to (rence, in accordance with eact er this contract option. \sum{\text} \text{Sale costs for the upper legal costs} \text{ Other costs: Exit A \$ \$3,000 for Contract option.}
+Flexible Payment Contract There is no exit fee unde er this contract option.
+11.2 What other exit costs do residents need to pay or contribute to? • \$3,000 for Con dministration Fee being: tract Options 1, 2, 3, and 4; Flexible Payment Contract

-Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for ⊠ Yes □ No reinstatement of the unit when they leave the unit?
-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for ⊠ Yes □ No responsible for reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: • fair wear and tear; and • renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
 12.2 Is the resident ⊠ No responsible for renovation of the unit when they leave the Renovation means replacements or repairs other than reinstatement work. unit?
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.
 Part 13- Capital gain or losses 13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit? ⊠ No